Blue-Green Algae Primer for Ballston Lake by Tim Sorrentino

 - Cyanobacterial blooms can occur in the winter, depending on conditions, to a lesser degree with a lower probability.

-These subject matter experts believe that Ballston Lake may be at risk for increasing levels of toxins.
-Local and national water treatment companies do not appear to be knowledgeable nor equipped to safely mitigate or eliminate toxins from water drawn from the lake for domestic use.
-Commercial or municipal water treatment facilities have the equipment, materials, scientists and technicians to continually monitor and treat water to eliminate toxins.
-There is currently no prescriptive formula to scale these monitoring and treatment methodologies to a private residential systems.
+In summary, Ballston Lake has cyanobacteria present and has tested positive for microcystins.
+Not every bloom contains microcystins, local testing by BLIA volunteers may detect presence.
+If so, notification emails are sent to the 300+ BLIA members and others.
+Subsequently, samples are sent to a lab for final disposition of presence or absence.
+Perhaps safer to assume that blooms contain microcystins.
+Subject matter experts believe that Ballston Lake may be at risk for increasing levels of toxins.
+Local and national residential point-of-use water treatment companies do not appear to be knowledgeable nor equipped to safely mitigate or eliminate toxins from water drawn from the lake for domestic use.
+Commercial or municipal water treatment facilities have the equipment, materials, scientists, and technicians to continually monitor and treat water to eliminate toxins.
+There is currently no prescriptive formula to scale these monitoring and treatment methodologies to private point-of-use residential systems.